msoffredi/ArduinoOpenAlarm/output/README.md

 etc. Always take a quick look at the .h file.
 They usually have enough in-line information for configuration variables.

-## LCD standard displays
+## Options available

-These displays come in many different configurations including interfaces (like I2C) and display capacity (like 16 rows x 2 columns).
-The Output processor can easily be adapted to most market options.
+- LCDOutputProcessor: Output option for LCD displays of the type of those with 1, 2 or 4 lines, with 8-40 characters in their I2C and non I2C versions.